tomjoht/learnapidoc/_docs/REST API specifications/pubapis_swagger_intro.md

 section: restapispecifications
 ---

+Swagger is a specification for describing REST APIs.
+You can think of the specification for Swagger like the specification for DITA.
+With DITA, there are specific XML elements used to define help components, and a required order and hierarchy to those elements.

+With Swagger, instead of XML, you have set of JSON or YAML objects, with a specific schema about their naming, order, and contents.
+This JSON or YAML file (either format can be used) describes each part of your API.
+By describing your API in a standard format, publishing tools can ingest your API and display each component in a cool, interactive display.

 {: .tip }
 To see a presentation that covers the same concepts in this article, see [https://goo.gl/n4Hvtq](https://goo.gl/n4Hvtq).